 The peroneus longus muscle is one of two muscles in the lateral compartment of the lower limb along with the peroneus brevis muscle.
-The lateral compartment receives innervation from the superficial peroneal nerve (L5-S2), supplied by the anterior tibial and peroneal arteries, and is important in plantar flexion and eversion of the foot and ankle.
-The peroneus longus muscle is susceptible to several pathologies, including tendonitis, tendon dislocation, subluxation, rupture and acute, and chronic compartment syndrome.
+The lateral compartment receives innervation from the superficial peroneal nerve (L5-S2), supplied by the anterior tibial and peroneal arteries.
+It is important in plantar flexion and eversion of the foot and ankle.
+The peroneus longus muscle is susceptible to several pathologies, including tendonitis, tendon dislocation, subluxation, rupture, and acute and chronic compartment syndrome.

 The peroneus longus muscle arises from the head and proximal and lateral side of the fibula and inserts on the base of the first metatarsal and medial cuneiform.
 Its location is adjacent to the peroneus brevis muscle on the lateral side of the lower limb coursing inferiorly and tapering into a long, slender tendinous portion which descends into the foot posterior to the lateral malleolus before crossing under the foot and attaching to the bones on the medial side of the foot.

 The main function of the peroneus longus muscle is to plantarflex and evert the foot at the ankle.
 Due to its insertion on the medial aspect of the foot and course down the lateral part of the leg, muscle contraction lifts the foot upward (plantar flexion) and outward (eversion).
 This movement is critical to the eversion of the foot and can be injured commonly from forced inversion and dorsiflexion of the ankle in the setting of trauma.